SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 - How to configure Triggers in jenkins pipeline ?
 - What is Environment in Jenkins pipeline ?
 - What is Parameters in Jenkins pipeline ?
 - How many agents you have in your company ?
+- What is the difference between Scripted pipeline and Declarative pipeline ?
+- What does "input" section do in jenkins pipeline ?
+-